asm2025/T3Chat/README.md

 -   ⚡ Runs UI + Server on your computer

--   🔐 Supports both OIDC authentication (Google OAuth, Firebase, Auth0, Keycloak) and local username/password authentication
+-   🔐 Local username/password authentication (primary).
+OIDC authentication (Google OAuth, Firebase, Auth0, Keycloak) is optional and appears only if configured.

 **Key Features:**